Iheartweb/Lu/docs/getting_started.md

 <script src="[path_to_underscore]"/>
 <script src="[path_to_fiber]"/>
 ```
 **jQuery, Fiber, and Underscore are commonJS compliant.
-You could manage the loading of these libraries with inject.**
+You could manage the loading of these libraries with Inject.**

 The last script we need to add is a bootstrap and is discussed in the next section.